HebaAli48/react-tictactoc/README.md

 3. Install the project dependencies by running npm install.
 4. Start the server with npm run dev.
 5. Open your browser and go to play the game.
-6. Click on the cells to make your moves and try to get three in a horizontal , vertical or diagonal row!
+6. Click on the cells to make your moves and try to get three in a horizontal , vertical or diagonal row.
 7. If you want to play against the AI, select the appropriate difficulty level before starting the game (SOON).

 ## Credits